SmartThingsCommunity/webrtc-tutorial/step_2/STEP_2.md

-## Step 2 - Create a Device Profile
+# Step 2: Create a device profile

+Devices on the SmartThings platform use [device profiles](https://developer.smartthings.com/docs/devices/device-profiles/) to define device features and functionality on the platform.
-We need a [device profile](https://developer.smartthings.com/docs/devices/device-profiles/) for our camera devices we'll be creating.

-You can use the CLI to create a device profile.
+You will need to create a [device profile](https://developer.smartthings.com/docs/devices/device-profiles/) for your camera device before joining it with the SmartThings platform.
+In this step, we will use the CLI and a predefined device definition to create a device profile.

+## Create your device definition and device profile

 First, we need to create a definition for the device profile.
-You can find it under `step_02/deviceprofile.json`.
+You can find a predefined definition in `step_02/sample_files/deviceprofile.json`:

 ```json
 {